WiMoVE-OSS/docs/docs/setup/manual/access_point.md

 !!! tip

-    The AP needs to have an internet connection to be able to install dependencies
+    The AP needs to have an internet connection to be able to install dependencies.

 ## Preparing Your AP